4 Tips for Keeping Your Kids Safe in the Carpool

 2. Ensure that your child will be properly secured.

 All individuals who will be driving in the carpool must be fully educated about which type of seat each child needs to be in and how to properly install the device.
 Whether your child needs to be restrained by a car seat, booster seat or seat belt, all carpool participants need to know what to do.
+Not only that but they need to actually make sure your child is restrained.
+One in five parents admit to bending the safety rules when it comes to carpooling.

 3. Be aware of the plan.